-How do we support children's social & emotional development?
+Ho do we support children's social & emotional development?

 The importance of developing children's personal, social and emotional skills is highlighted by this being a prime area of learning in the EYFS.
+This supports the approach of Conductive Education used by staff at Greenhall, where learning is viewed as a social activity with the promotion of the group.